kreshuklab/predoc-course-2021/README.md

 #### StarDist
 [StarDist](https://github.com/stardist/stardist) is a method based on neural networks that can perform segmentation.
 More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535) approaches have pretrained models available to use on your own data.
 As detailed on the github page StarDist can be installed as a package and used programmatically, you are welcome to do this and explore the results.
 Alternatively, if you would rather interact with a gui StarDist can be run through a Fiji plugin [StarDist Fiji](https://imagej.net/plugins/stardist).

+If you are working on a Virtual Machine you can either install your own version of Fiji or use my pre-installed version that has the StarDist plugin installed.
+To access this version of Fiji run the following command in the VMs terminal.
+`/g/kreshuk/talks/Fiji.app/ImageJ-linux64`

 #### Cellpose
 [Cellpose](https://github.com/MouseLand/cellpose) is another neural netowrk based method that can perform object segmentaiton.Instructions for the use and installation of Cellpose can be found on the github page.
 You can interact with cellpose either programmatically or via a gui.
 Once again cellpose provides pretrained models that you can make use of. :exclamation: WARNING :exclamation: this does require the setting up of a python conda environment, if you are not already familiar with conda environments I recommend installing [miniforge](https://github.com/conda-forge/miniforge).